ashleyamin/The-Stoop/project-worksheet.md

 # Project Overview

 # The Stoop
-An App, built with Ruby and Ruby on Rails, that assists individuals in identifying and providing tips about government or community provided benefits and services in their areas.
+A collaborative tool, built with Ruby on Rails, that assists individuals in identifying and sharing experiences about civictech, government and community provided benefits, products and services in NYC.

 ## Project Schedule